SpaceCurve/schema-discovery/README.md

 Schema Discovery Tool for SpaceCurve System
 ===========================================

-The Schema Discovery Tool for the SpaceCurve System reads JSON data to create a data definition file for SpaceCurve System.
+The Schema Discovery Tool reads JSON data to create a data definition file for SpaceCurve System.

  - **Prerequisite**: Python 2.7
  - **Note:** This program uses recursion.